Borneo Rainforest Lodge

 At a Glance

-As one of Borneo's finest locations for seeing wildlife, staying so deep in the jungle of the Danum Valley is a once in a lifetime experience
+Staying deep in the primary rainforest of the Danum Valley is a once in a lifetime experience

 Danum Valley is a Bird watchers paradise with over 275 species documented, including all eight species of Borneo's hornbills

-The Borneo Rainforest Lodge is set beside the Danum River, deep in the jungle and is surrounded by more than 275 species of bird and 110 species of mammals, including the Asian elephant and wild orang-utan.
-This is one of the best places for viewing Borneo's wildlife.
+Borneo Rainforest Lodge is set beside the Danum River, tucked away amongst pristine primary rainforest.
+Within the surrounding area there are more than 275 species of bird and 110 species of mammal, including the pygmy elephant and wild orangutan, making this one of the best places for viewing Borneo's wildlife.

-Each of the 23 Jungleview and Riverview Lodge Chalets at Borneo Rainforest Lodge are comfortable with a private balcony, fan and an en-suite bathroom with hot water.
-The Deluxe Chalets are newer and 20% larger than the Standard Chalets and some have outdoor bathtubs and daybeds.
-There are also 3 new villas which are much more modern in style and have fabulous views out to the river and jungle beyond.
+Each of the 30 chalets at Borneo Rainforest Lodge have a private balcony, overhead fan and an en-suite bathroom with hot water.
+The Deluxe Chalets are larger than the Standard Chalets and some have outdoor bathtubs and daybeds.
+The Premium Deluxe Chalets are even more spacious, and feel smarter.
+They also have their own small private infinity pools.

-Children are welcome to come and stay at Borneo Rainforest Lodge, and those with an interest in exploring and wildlife will simply love the night walks, canopy walks high in the treetops and general sense of adventure here.
+Children are welcome to come and stay at Borneo Rainforest Lodge, and those with an interest in exploring and wildlife will simply love the night walks, tubing, canopy walks and general sense of adventure here.
 Triple rooms are available for families.

 The heart of the property is a large central lodge with a spacious veranda overlooking the rainforest.
 Here there is a well stocked bar and a dining area where hearty, delicious meals are served buffet style.